Lectures

 About the Presenter - Ryan Greis

-Ryan Greis is an artist and researcher with a passion for uncovering hidden stories in the art world.
+Ryan Greis is an artist, marketer and researcher with more than 15 years of corporate business experience and a passion for uncovering hidden stories.
 He has spent years tracking down missing and forgotten artworks, piecing together their histories, and bringing overlooked artists and cultural moments back into view.
-His investigative work, including the rediscovery of a long-lost Frank Duveneck painting from the 1904 World's Fair, has highlighted the power of persistence, curiosity, and asking the questions others don’t.
+His investigative work, including the rediscovery of a long-lost painting from the 1904 World’s Fair, highlights the power of persistence, curiosity, and asking the questions others don’t.

 Almost Forgotten: